klingerf/metrics-collector/README.md

   -service string
       Logical name for service that is being collected -source string
-      Common name for entity that is being collected (default "kl-buoyant") -trimmed
+      Common name for entity that is being collected (default os.Hostname()) -trimmed
       Reduce metrics before sending them to the publisher exit status 2